 - 1 red pepper, chopped

-- 150g mushrooms, sliced
+- 150 grams (2 cup) mushrooms, sliced

-- 100g baby sweetcorn, cut in half
+- 100 grams (1 cup) baby sweetcorn, cut in half

-- 2 tbsp oyster sauce
+- 2 tablespoons oyster sauce

-- 2 tsp soy sauce
+- 2 tablespoons soy sauce

 - Heat a wok over a medium heat.
 Dry fry the cashews for 1-2 minutes until they are golden brown.
 Keep a close eye on them to make sure they don’t burn!
 Remove the cashews from the wok into a bowl.

-- Add the onion and pepper to the wok and stir fry for 3-4 minutes.
+- Add the onion and pepper to the wok and stir-fry for 3-4 minutes.
 Remove from the wok to a bowl.

-- Stir fry the mushrooms in the wok for 3-4 minutes until they have released most of their liquid and begin to take on colour.
+- Stir-fry the mushrooms in the wok for 3-4 minutes until they have released most of their liquid and begin to take on colour.
 Remove from the wok to a bowl.